Photography mdavid.com.au

 Having the sensor only capture the centre of a scene can sometimes work to your advantage

 A bird suddenly lands on a plant about ten feet away.
-It’s a species which has never been seen before.
-Well okay, in my example at right it’s a Chestnut-breasted Mannikin which has been seen heaps of times, but now the bird fills the frame very nicely with the APS-C camera, but not so much on the full frame camera.
+It’s a species new to science and photography.
+Well okay, in my example here it’s a Chestnut-breasted Mannikin which is a species that’s been photographed heaps of times, but it fills the frame nicely with the APS-C camera, but not so much on the full frame.
 Having an APS-C camera is like making your lens longer (more telephoto)!

 Crop factor